 Students call mentors for a conference during the independent study session at midsession and at the end of the session.
 Mentors may suggest additional phone calls if they think extra contact is needed.

 When you are looking at cost, be sure to add in all the extras that other programs may have.
-Beginning with the fall semester 2013, our tuition is $8,100 per semester ($540 per credit hour), which includes all fees, except the application fee of $30.
-(The Program is a 65-hour degree.)
+Beginning with the fall semester 2014, our tuition is $550 per credit hour), which includes all fees, except the application fee of $30.
+(The Program is a 65-hour degree; each semester is 15 hours, and the Graduation Residency is 5 hours.)
 Transportation to and from the residencies and housing is the responsibility of the student.
 Most residency meals and postage/books/phone calls are the student’s responsibility.

-For the Louisville residencies, students are responsible for travel and housing, while many residency meals are included.
+For the Louisville residencies, students are responsible for travel and housing, while several residency meals are included.
 The cost for housing ranges from $450 to $900 for nine nights at the Brown Hotel.
-Depending on availability lower-cost housing at the University dormitory may be available (around $250 for nine nights).
+Depending on availability, lower-cost housing at the University dormitory may be available (around $300 for nine nights).
 If they prefer, students may make their own accommodation arrangements.
 Students who bring a car to the residency may have parking fees.
 For the summer residency, students are responsible for travel, housing, and meals; the estimated cost is $3,900-4,900, but costs do vary depending on the location and accommodations.

 For the summer residency, which is held abroad, the Program works with EF International Tours to identify appropriate housing, and students and faculty stay there.
 Most meals are not included in the summer residency.
-The cost for the international study package, that includes air, housing, two meals, and some special sessions usually begins around $4,000.
+The cost for the international study package, that includes air, housing, two meals, and some special sessions is around $3,900-$4,900.

 Because brief-residency students are usually older and more established, they often do not make the decision of where to attend based on the availability of financial aid.
 Traditional MFA programs frequently have more to offer than brief-residency programs in the way of teaching assistantships, fellowships, and scholarships.
 However, the Spalding MFA Program offers scholarships of about $500-750 to new students based on merit, then need.
-To second, third, and fourth semester students, we offer assistantships, which result in tuition remission of from $600 to $1,800.
+To second, third, and fourth semester students, we offer assistantships, which result in tuition remission of from $600 to $1,800 each semester the assistantship is awarded.
 The assistantships are available to students no matter where they live.
-In 2012-13, the program awarded nearly $80,000 in assistantships and scholarships.
+In 2013, the program awarded nearly $80,000 in assistantships and scholarships.

 Most students who are U.S. citizens are eligible for federal student loans, which, for graduate students, is up to about $20,000 per year, or more.
 (Discuss details of federal student loans with a Financial Aid Counselor.)